GabeStah/Test.io/DevOps/DevOps Best Practices - Integrating QA and DevOps/dev-ops-best-practices-integrating-qa-and-dev-ops-outline.md

 - Introduction that briefly outlines the topic at hand and the main points being raised:
 - Continuous delivery & continuous integration can be combined with QA
 - QA is a necessity in modern development due to failure of automation to cover all scenarios
-- Modern QA should act like a fitness regimen for DevOps, not just locating and preventing bugs from entering production, but by promoting stability through continuous improvement.
+- Modern QA should act like a fitness regimen for DevOps, not just locating and preventing bugs from entering production, but also by promoting stability through continuous improvement.

 ## QA Supports Continuous Delivery